Generalized Fourier coefficients of multiplicative functions: A suitable Dirichlet decomposition for

 \begin{proof} This lemma differs from \cite[Theorem~1]{shiu} in that it does not concern short intervals but at the same time it does not require $f$ to satisfy $f(n) \ll_{\eps} n^{\eps}$.
-Shiu's result works with a summation range $x-y < n \leq x$ where $x^{\beta} < y \leq x$, $\beta \in (0,\frac{1}{2})$.
-Here, we are only interested in the case $x=y$.
-Thus, the parameter $\beta$ can be regarded as fixed.
+Shiu's result works with a summation range of the form $x-y < n \leq x$, where $x^{\beta} < y \leq x$, $\beta \in (0,\frac{1}{2})$.
+Thus, in our case the parameter $\beta$ can be regarded as fixed.
 As observed in \cite{nair-tenenbaum}, the proof of \cite[Theorem~1]{shiu} only requires the condition $f(n) \ll_{\eps} n^{\eps}$ to hold for one fixed value of $\eps$ once $\beta$ is fixed.

 Note that any integer $n \equiv A' \Mod{Wq}$ is free from prime divisors $p < w(x)$.
 Thus, $f(n) \leq H^{\Omega(n)} \leq n^{\log H / \log w(x)}$.
 Given any $\eps > 0$, we deduce that $n \equiv A' \Mod{Wq}$ implies $f(n) \leq n^{\eps}$ provided $x$ is sufficiently large. \end{proof}